I’m still rocking an iPhone SE, and honestly, I don’t even care

 This says one thing to me: the new models aren’t built to last more than a couple years.
 Hell, they don’t even work during the company’s increasingly ridiculous unveiling ceremonies half the time.
 Why else does Apple constantly push new iOS updates on users with “older” phones?
 Apple even admits that its new models aren’t meant to last more than a year, which directly contradicts the “conservative” three-year estimate boasted during the company’s iPhone 7 environmental report last year.

-But my iPhone 5S?
-No, this thing was built for stamina.
+My iPhone SE?
+This thing was built for stamina, babyyy.
 I dropped mine out of a second story window into a puddle yesterday, and when I got around to pick it up a half hour later (I was eating a hoagie that could not be ignored), it was still running the game of Words With Friends that had forced me to fling it out of the window in the first place.
 STOP BUILDING FOUR-LETTER BLOCKS I CAN’T ADD TO, AUNT DIANE.
 THIS ISN’T TETRIS.

 I guess I’ve just always aligned with Bill Burr’s opinion of Steve Jobs — that he was a pretentious credit hog who gouged his most loyal fan base year after year to raucous applause.
 “New phone can’t fit the old charger.
 This is your hero?”